mojaveexpressguide/mojaveexpressguide.github.io/docs/FAQ.md

 - Verify your game files.

-    - You will need to reapply the 4GB Patcher and re-run the BSA Decompressor and after doing this.
+    - You will need to reapply the 4GB Patcher after doing this.

 </details>